BASKETBALL PLAYER

 Icon of person John Salmons

-John Rashall Salmons (born December 12, 1979) is an American former professional basketball player who last played for the New Orleans Pelicans of the National Basketball Association (NBA).
-He played college basketball for the University of Miami.
+John Rashall Salmons (born December 12, 1979) is an American former professional basketball player who played 13 seasons in the National Basketball Association (NBA).
+He played college basketball for the Miami Hurricanes.
 Read more on Wikipedia

 Memorability Metrics